Internal rate of return

-Internal rate of return (IRR) is a method of calculating an investment’s rate of return.
+Internal rate of return (IRR) is a method of calculating an investment's rate of return.
 The term internal refers to the fact that the calculation excludes external factors, such as the risk-free rate, inflation, the cost of capital, or financial risk.

 The method may be applied either ex-post or ex-ante.
 Applied ex-ante, the IRR is an estimate of a future annual rate of return.
 Applied ex-post, it measures the actual achieved investment return of a historical investment.

 It is also called the discounted cash flow rate of return (DCFROR) or yield rate.

 Definition (IRR)

-The internal rate of return on an investment or project is the "annualized effective compounded return rate" or rate of return that sets the net present value of all cash flows (both positive and negative) from the investment equal to zero.
+The IRR of an investment or project is the "annualized effective compounded return rate" or rate of return that sets the net present value (NPV) of all cash flows (both positive and negative) from the investment equal to zero.
 Equivalently, it is the interest rate at which the net present value of the future cash flows is equal to the initial investment, and it is also the interest rate at which the total present value of costs (negative cash flows) equals the total present value of the benefits (positive cash flows).

+IRR represents the return on investment achieved when a project reaches its breakeven point, meaning that the project is only marginally justified as valuable.
+When NPV demonstrates a positive value, it indicates that the project is expected to generate value.
+Conversely, if NPV shows a negative value, the project is expected to lose value.
+In essence, IRR signifies the rate of return attained when the NPV of the project reaches a neutral state, precisely at the point where NPV breaks even.

 IRR accounts for the time preference of money and investments.
 A given return on investment received at a given time is worth more than the same return received at a later time, so the latter would yield a lower IRR than the former, if all other factors are equal.
 A fixed income investment in which money is deposited once, interest on this deposit is paid to the investor at a specified interest rate every time period, and the original deposit neither increases nor decreases, would have an IRR equal to the specified interest rate.
 An investment which has the same total returns as the preceding investment, but delays returns for one or more time periods, would have a lower IRR.